zamboni-lab/masster-dist/README.md

 The full `masster` package is licensed under the PolyForm Noncommercial License 1.0.0.
 See the [LICENSE](LICENSE) file for details.
 Noncommercial use is permitted under that license.
 Commercial use requires a separate commercial license from the Zamboni Lab at ETH Zurich.

-The `masster-light` version is open-source and licensed through AGPLv3.
+The `masster-light` version is open-source and licensed under AGPLv3.

 ### Third-Party Licenses
 This project uses several third-party libraries, including pyOpenMS which is licensed under the BSD 3-Clause License.
 For complete information about third-party dependencies and their licenses, see [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).

 ## Citation
 If you use MASSter in your research, please cite this repository.